- Why trade Knockout Options?

 The 1.1 multiplier ensures we comply with regulations.

-Your Maximum Risk is the Knockout Option opening price multiplied by the size of the trade, and in this instance is $500 – you cannot lose more than this if the Knockout Level was reached, making it a limited-risk trade.
+Your maximum risk is the Knockout Option opening price multiplied by the size of the trade, and in this instance is $500 – you cannot lose more than this making it a limited-risk trade.

 Wall Street moves in your favour by 50 points to 34,075.5.

 You choose to take profits by closing your position.
-Profit and loss for a Knockout Option trade is calculated as follows:
+So, your profit for the Knockout trade is calculated as follows:

 (Knockout Option closing price – Knockout Option opening price) x amount/point